antoine-coulon/skott/.github/ISSUE_TEMPLATE/bug_report.md

      What went wrong?
 --------------------------------------------------------------------------->

-## Repro steps
+## Reproduction steps

 <!--------------------------------------------------------------------------
-👉 STEP 3: If your issue is a feature request and not a bug, delete this
-     "Repro steps" section and skip to STEP 6.

-👉 STEP 4: In many cases we can investigate bugs much faster if you include:
+👉 STEP 3: In many cases we can investigate bugs much faster if you include:
      The URL for a simplified Git branch that reproduces the problem.
      Use StackBlitz or CodeSandbox with setups reproducing the problem.

-👉 STEP 5: It's also helpful to include an "expected" and "actual" result.
+👉 STEP 4: It's also helpful to include an "expected" and "actual" result.
      But if that's not relevant, feel free to delete those fields.
 --------------------------------------------------------------------------->